EzequielBruni/NewFolder/README.md

 ## Things I'm still working on:

 * Integration with CMSs like [Typemill](https://typemill.net), and [Bludit](https://www.bludit.com).
 Again, this is for my own personal benefit, mostly.
-* Better comments in the code, and more of them.